osmandapp/web/main/docs/user/map/map-context-menu.md

 </Tabs>

-The context menu appears when you **short tap** a marked object on the map.
-In this case, the context menu contains information about the object's name and icon (as it is marked on the map), address, distance, and direction from your current position.
-You can use this method to select *POI*, *Favorite*, *transportation stop*, *Marker*, or *map object*.
+The context menu appears when you **single tap** a marked object on the map.
+This context menu displays essential information about the selected object, including its name, icon (as represented on the map), address, distance, and direction from your current position.
+Users can select various types of map objects, such as *POIs*, *Favorites*, *transportation stops*, *Markers*, or other *map objects*.

+By tapping on icons for *Barrier*, *Steps*, or *Gate*, the context menu reveals additional details, including the name (POI type) and address associated with these features, or displays object type, if a name is not available.

-**NOTE**.
-The selected map objects are OpenStreetMap [nodes](https://wiki.openstreetmap.org/wiki/Node) or [ways](https://wiki.openstreetmap.org/wiki/Way).
+**NOTE**: The selected map objects correspond to OpenStreetMap [nodes](https://wiki.openstreetmap.org/wiki/Node) or [ways](https://wiki.openstreetmap.org/wiki/Way).

 ### Select Any Point (long tap)